lextoumbourou/datasift-graphite/README.md

 # Datasift Graphite

-A simple script to graph account related stuff in Graphite.
+A simple script to graph account-related data in Graphite.

+## Status

+WIP.

+## To do

+1. Setup logging.
+2. Installation guide.
+3. Examples.

 ## Metrics exposed